-- Care West is a privately owned, monoline workers' compensation insurance company, which is licensed and admitted in two states: California and Nevada. - Care West's ultimate parent is Golden Legacy, Inc., a non-insurance holding company that has a proven record of supporting the company's operations, which includes no dividends being paid to its owners since 2006. - Care West's book of business consists of a broad range of industries including healthcare, social services and agriculture.
+- Care West is privately owned and writes two lines of business: workers' compensation and DIC (started in 2023).
+The company is licensed and admitted in two states: California and Nevada. - Care West's ultimate parent is Golden Legacy, Inc., a non-insurance holding company that has a proven record of supporting the company's operations, which includes no dividends being paid to its owners since 2006. - Care West's workers' compensation book of business consists of a broad range of industries including healthcare, social services and agriculture.